GPflow/GPflow/README.md

 [![Documentation Status](https://readthedocs.org/projects/gpflow/badge/?version=latest)](http://gpflow.readthedocs.io/en/latest/?badge=latest)

 # Coming soon: GPflow 1.0
-We're working to improve GPflow, and @awav has undertaken a considerable reconfigurration of the code.
+We're working to improve GPflow, and @awav has undertaken a considerable reconfiguration of the code.
 There are several objectives:
- - make GPflow variable names line up with tensorflow scopes
+ - make GPflow variable names line up with TensorFlow scopes
- - line up GPflow params and tensorflow variables
+ - line up GPflow params and TensorFlow variables
  - allow GPflow to integrate into other projects (you can pass your own tensors into GPflow models)
  - better handling of tf.graphs and sessions
  - cleaner autoflow implementation
  - more transparent code

 This update will break backward-compatibility, but the current version of GPflow will still be available.
 Brave GPflowers can check out the code here: https://github.com/GPflow/GPflow/tree/GPflow-1.0-RC

 # What does GPflow do?